oculardexterity/LetterGraphV2/README.md

-# LetterSiteV1
+# LetterSiteV2

 This is an attempt to make a network-graph interface for the [Letters of 1916](http://letters1916.ie) project.

-The idea is to combine eXist-DB for storage, querying and transformation of TEI-XML documents, the neo4j graph database (of which I currently know very little) as a graph representation for querying relations (which would be painful in XQuery), some client-side graph library (probably Sigma.js), and stitch it all together with the Python Flask library and some client-side javascript.
+The application uses eXist-DB for storing TEI-XML files, the Python graph-tool library for server-side graph manipulation and layout, Flask as a web framework, a slightly modified Sigma.js graph interface and tons of oddball JavaScript to tie it all together.
+This is version two!

 This is probably a bad idea.